 - Standard Tuition: $1,595 per participant (U.S. dollars)

-- All completed applications must be received by June 22, 2022 (final cut-off date)
+- The deadline for applications has been extended.
+All completed applications must be received by July 9, 2022

 - IMPORTANT: Tuition must be paid by the due date in the invoice.
-If payment is not received in a timely manner, we may release your space to another applicant.
+Any outstanding tuition invoices must be paid in full by July 15, 2022.
 Please reach out to firstname.lastname@example.org as soon as possible if you have any concerns.

 IMPORTANT: Two weeks prior to the training, participants will receive an email from our Online Portal (powered by Thinkific) with a sign-in URL for this training.
 Please follow the instructions in the email to log in to our Online Portal and set your password, prior to Day 1 of the training.

 Participants will retain access to the online course until 4 months after the last training session date.
 All course requirements must be completed before course access expires.

 Cancellations and Substitutions

 Due to the comprehensive nature of this training, there are no cancellations or substitutions available.
 If extenuating circumstances arise that prevent full attendance, please contact us as soon as possible to discuss your situation.
 We will do our best to provide alternative options for completing training curriculum.
 For a complete list of Behavioral Tech policies and limits of liability, see policies.